DadCooksDinner

 Instructions

-3. Sautรฉ the aromatics: Add the onion, bell pepper, celery and garlic to the roux.
-Sprinkle with ยฝ teaspoon kosher salt and sautรฉ until the aromatics soften, about five minutes.
+3. Sauté the aromatics: Add the onion, bell pepper, celery, and garlic to the pot with the roux.
+Sprinkle with ½ teaspoon fine sea salt and sauté until the aromatics soften, about 5 minutes, stirring and scraping the bottom of the pot with a flat-edged wooden spoon to make sure nothing is sticking and burning.

-6. Season and serve the รฉtouffรฉe: Stir the parsley into the pot.
-Taste the broth, and add salt and pepper as needed.
-(If you use homemade stock, without any added salt, this will take more salt than you think.
-A tablespoon of Kosher salt usually works for me, but I start with a half tablespoon and keep adding and tasting.)
-To serve: put a scoop of white rice in a bowl, ladle the soup on top, then sprinkle with parsley.
-Pass the Tabasco sauce at the table for anyone who likes an extra kick with their dinner.
+6. Season and serve the étouffée: Stir the ¼ cup parsley and black pepper into the broth.
+To serve, put a scoop of white rice in a bowl, ladle the étouffée on top, then sprinkle with a little chopped parsley.
+Pass the hot sauce at the table for anyone who likes extra kick with their dinner.
+Enjoy!

 • Prep Time: 30 minutes